ton-community/ton-docs/docs/learn/academy/academy-overview.md

 This course introduces blockchain basics, with a special focus on practical skills in the TON ecosystem.
 You will understand how blockchain functions and its diverse applications.

+Who this course is for: junior developers, new in crypto, non-tech people in IT, curious about blockchains.

 <Button href="https://stepik.org/course/201294/promo"
         colorType={'primary'} sizeType={'sm'}>